startxfr/sxapi-core/docs/resources/aws_sqs.md

 # SXAPI Resource : aws_sqs

 This resource allow you to interact with a AWS SQS Message Bus.
 Based on [AWS SDK 2.6](https://github.com/aws/aws-sdk-js).
 This resource can be used using ```require('/app/core/resource').get('resource-id')``` in your own modules.
 You can then use one of the [availables methods](#available-methods).
-Couchbase resource also come with [various entrypoints](#available-endpoints) ready to use in your API.
+AWS SQS resource also come with [various entrypoints](#available-endpoints) ready to use in your API.

 ## Resource configuration